The Lab (novel)

-The Lab is a young adult science fiction action novel by Australian writer Jack Heath.
-His debut novel and the first in the Six of Hearts series, it was originally released in Australia in 2006 and later published in the US.
+The Lab is a 2006 young adult science fiction action novel by Australian writer Jack Heath, originally published in Australia by Pan Macmillan.
+This was the author's debut novel and the first in the Six of Hearts series.
 The other books in the series are Remote Control (2007), Third Transmission (2009) and Dead Man Running (2012).

 Plot summary

 The Lab is an action book, whose protagonist is a 16-year-old superhuman named Agent "Six of Hearts".
 Six was created to be the ultimate soldier by a group called The Lab which is a ruthless division of the company ChaoSonic.

 In this futuristic setting there is only one known city left in the world, and it is run by ChaoSonic.
 ChaoSonic took over the city and has obliterated all their competitors and enemies.
 Six is an agent of a vigilante organization called "The Deck" which survives by attacking ChaoSonic subsidiaries that are acting unethically, arresting the people involved and then selling off their assets.

 Only the King of Hearts, who saved Six from the Lab as a child, and is now his boss, is aware of the fact that Six is a superhuman developed by ChaoSonic.
 Six and King keep this a secret, as the Spades, another division of the Deck, would imprison Six if they knew he was a ChaoSonic creation, in case he was a threat.
 Six is the best agent in the Deck, having a 100% mission success rate.

 The Deck then begins to investigate "The Lab" and King gives Six the assignment to stop anyone from discovering his true identity.
 On his mission he meets Kyntak.
 Kyntak is genetically identical to Six, and was designed in the Lab's 'Project Falcon' alongside him.
 In a twisted way, they are brothers.
 This discovery prompts Six to reexamine his life and reevaluate his own identity.